 As Stacey recalls, that first year was a steep learning curve.
 "There was no model to follow - no one had done naked butlering before!
 Taking bookings… recruiting butlers… accepting payment, we had to think about a lot of things.
 There were employment law questions, too, because we were only employing men, as well as health and safety rules with which we needed to comply."

 As more and more bookings came, Stacey was able to drop to four and then three days per week at her 'day' job.
-In less than 10 years, the business has grown massively.
+Over the following 15 years, the business has grown massively.

 "There are a few competitors, but they don't have the infrastructure or our established brand," she adds.

-"Butlers in the Buff even got name-checked in EastEnders a while ago.
+"Butlers in the Buff even got name-checked in EastEnders.
 We have an extensive network of more than 300 butlers nationwide, so if someone's sick or can't work, others can take his place.
 The smaller outfits don't have that.
 We strive to be the biggest and best and keep our standards high."

 The business has now become a franchise.
 Stacey says "It seemed a natural development, after all we've built a strong and successful brand.
 Becoming a franchise will involve hard work - like starting another business.
 You're selling a major investment, so it's all got to be exactly right: legal contracts; marketing; operations manuals, etc.

 "Franchising is a great way to grow.
 Already we have diversified.
-We now supply butlerettes for corporate events such as awards ceremonies and film launch events."
+We now supply butlerettes for corporate events - such as awards ceremonies and film launch events - and provide butlers for LBGT events."

 So what advice does Stacey have for those about to set off on their entrepreneurial journey?
 "Get good advice early on.
 Even a half hour of free advice from someone who knows what they're talking about can be incredibly useful," she concludes.